How Does Pea Protein Compare to All Other Proteins on the Market?

-Consider the conventional egg industry: chickens are housed in cramped, sunless, deplorable conditions and fed junk grains that don’t offer them the required nutrients they need.
+Consider the conventional egg industry: chickens are housed in cramped, sunless, deplorable conditions and fed junk grains that don’t offer them the requisite nutrients they need.
 It’s why farmers have to add supplements to their diets and fill the chickens with antibiotics.

 Not only is this ethically questionable, but it’s nutritionally questionable, too.
 Research shows that pasture-raised eggs contain significantly more Vitamin A, E, and omega-3 fatty acids compared to conventional eggs.16 Pasture-raised eggs, while the better egg choice nutritionally and ethically, also happen to cost $5 or more per dozen.
 This leaves plenty of budget-aware consumer with the proverbial egg on their face.

-What’s the nutritional score when comparing pea protein to an egg?
-Nuzest Clean Lean Protein contains 19-21 grams of high-quality pea protein per serving, compared to just 6 grams of protein per egg.
+What’s the nutritional score when comparing pea protein to egg?
+Nuzest Clean Lean Protein contains 19-21 grams of high quality pea protein per serving, compared to just 6 grams of protein per egg.
 Clean Lean also contains just 1 gram of fat per serving compared to the 5 grams found inside every eggshell.
 For many people, this makes pea protein a much more cost-effective and health-effective choice compared to eggs, even if the latter comes from free-range chickens.

 Lest we forget, kids need protein, too—but eggs often aren’t the right choice for young bodies.
 According to the American College of Allergy, Asthma, and Immunology, the common egg allergy affects as many as two percent of children, and a third of these children won’t grow out of it.17